DieterSteinhauser/project_documentation/docs/_sources/engineering/passive_components.rst.txt

 Capacitors
 ******************

-Capacitors are a passive electrical component that stores energy in the electric field.
+Capacitors are passive electrical components that store energy in the electric field.
 They can be used for a variety of roles such as filters, timers, short term energy sources, or even to separate DC and AC signals.

 Capacitors are essentially two conductive metal plates surrounding a non-conducting region or dielectric.